confluentinc/examples/kubernetes/docs/includes/replicator-cc-demo/ccloud-setup.rst

 After you have established the |ccloud| cluster you are going to use for the example you will need the public bootstrap server.

-You can use the ``ccloud`` CLI to retrieve the bootstrap server value for your cluster.
+You can use the |confluent-cli| to retrieve the bootstrap server value for your cluster.

 .. tip:: You can also view the bootstrap server value on the |ccloud| Console under the **Cluster settings**

   |cluster-settings|

 #.
-If you haven't already, `install the ccloud CLI <https://docs.confluent.io/ccloud-cli/current/install.html>`__
+If you haven't already, `install the Confluent CLI <https://docs.confluent.io/confluent-cli/current/install.html>`__

 #.
 Log in to your |ccloud| cluster.
 The ``--save`` argument saves your |ccloud| user login credentials or refresh token (in the case of SSO) to the local ``netrc`` file.

     ::

-        ccloud login --save
+        confluent login --save

     Your output should resemble:

     ::

-        Enter your Confluent credentials:
+        Enter your Confluent Cloud credentials:
         Email: jdoe@myemail.io
-        Password:
+        Password: ********

-        Logged in as jdoe@myemail.io
-        Using environment t118 ("default")

 #.
 List your available |ak| clusters.

     ::

-        ccloud kafka cluster list
+        confluent kafka cluster list

     This should produce a list of clusters you have access to: